AlexandraKak/english-for-designers/03-aboutness/index.md

 ## What you should know about me
 <h3 align="left">I`m a graphic designer who aims for the simplicity but strives to push it even further through the ordered chaos.</h3>
 Let me explain what I meant by that: I like working with the geometry and letters.
+Lately I have discovered different ways of placing the objects so that it looks both: unordinary but pleasant.
+Scattered and exploded but sorted and neat.
+There is a huge charm in working with letters for it can truly be the main part of the composition without having to be mixed with other objects.

 - [View Selected Case Study](case-study.md)